 Peaberries garner an unprecedented amount of attention in certain regions of the coffee trading world.
 Anyone who’s ever had a coffee from Tanzania has probably consumed it as a peaberry.
 Perhaps this has to do with peaberries naturally higher density, which may make the coffee more resistant to fading during transit, which has traditionally been an unfortunate risk in Tanzania.
 (The hot, humid climate at the main port city of Dar es Salaam is not friendly to the coffee, and delays are common for a myriad of reasons including poor road conditions, disastrously complicated and/or corrupt bureaucratic hurdles, and an internal auction system that sometimes seems to incentivize holding coffee rather than selling it.)

-The affection for the funny round little seeds might simply be visual appeal – they’re adorable and often pleasantly uniform both before and after roasting.
-It’s possible, but generally disputed, that peaberries may have more concentrated flavor.
+The affection for the funny round little seeds might simply be a visual appeal – they’re adorable and often pleasantly uniform both before and after roasting.
+It’s possible but generally disputed, that peaberries may have a more concentrated flavor.
 They most definitely present challenges in drying and roasting, as their shape, size, and density don’t absorb heat in the same manner as a flat bean.

 Shells, perhaps the largest nuisance for the roaster of the genetic flaws we’ve talked about, are the result of a phenomenon known as “false polyembryony,” according to Jean Nicholas Wintgen’s seminal work on coffee growing, processing, and sustainable production.
 (Incidentally, this publication has – among innumerable other useful topics, images, and descriptions – a lovely and highly detailed section on green coffee defects which I’ve found to be thoroughly helpful in the formation of this article.)
 Polyembryony is simply a term that means multiple embryos developing within a single seed, but so-called “false” polyembryony is the anomalous occurrence of an abnormal dual-embryo instead of two independent embryos.
 In either case, the seed presents problems to the roaster because of its low density and propensity to break or separate during hulling.
 In many cases, properly calibrated density tables and screen sorters at the dry mill can effectively sort out peaberries, triangles, and shells.